How Much Do You Need to Retire in Poland?

 • Children are independent

-But some costs increase: healthcare, medications, potential home assistance.
+But some costs increase: healthcare, medications, potential home assistance, heating (you are home all day), and hobbies to fill newfound free time.

 Realistic minimum: If you currently spend 5,000 PLN monthly, you'll need approximately 3,500-4,000 PLN in retirement.